Civil Service Exam Practice Tests (2024 Guide)

 Competitive Civil Service Tests compare your scores with other candidates who have applied for the same role.
 Your score will be represented as a percentile and your chances of recruitment will therefore partly rely on who you are competing with.

-Non-competitive tests do not compare your scores with other candidates.
+Non-competitive Civil Service Exams do not compare your scores with other candidates.
 Your success in landing the role is based completely on you and your test score.

-In the US, the cost of the test will depend on the conditions set by the relevant US state.
+In the US, the cost of the Civil Service Exam will depend on the conditions set by the relevant US state.
 This may include both an exam fee and a filing fee.

 In the UK, the Civil Service Test is generally free of charge.